originally published on July 2, 2020, updated June 11, 2021

 “Boys and girls aged 5 or 6 can name every type of bomb by its sound, but sometimes can barely write their name having missed out on the chance of an education.”— Johan Mooji, World Vision Syria’s Response Director

 Syria is one of the most dangerous places in the world to be a child.
 Since the escalation of violence at the start of 2020, children in northwest Syria have faced grave violations to their rights.
-World Vision’s new report, Married at First Sight: Childhood Stolen, sheds light on one of the most significant and invisible hardships that girls face ten years into the conflict: child, early, and forced marriage.
+World Vision’s report, Stolen Future: War and Child Marriage in Northwest Syria, sheds light on one of the most significant and invisible hardships that girls face ten years into the conflict: child, early, and forced marriage.

 Between January and April 2020, World Vision spoke to 626 adolescents in northwest Syria to understand their experiences.
 Almost 100% of adolescent girls and 94% of adolescent boys noted that child marriage has become more common since the start of the conflict, and 71% of all respondents identified conflict and insecurity as the top driver of child marriage.
 Additionally, 70% of girls and women said that child brides were at increased risk of domestic violence.